 - Interest rate on purchases.
 Want to transfer a balance and make purchases without paying interest on either transaction?
 Choose a card with a 0% intro APR on both purchases and transfers.

 - Length of the promotional period.
 A low APR intro period on balance transfers is typically limited, so pick one with a long promotional period.
 When the introductory period ends, the interest rate will go up—you’ll want your balance paid off by then.

 What Happens Next?

-Once the balance transfer is complete, try to avoid using your old card and leave the account open to benefit your credit score.
-But, if the old card has an annual fee or you’ll continue spending, it may be better to close the account.
-Make all payments on your new card on time.
-Even one late payment could mean an early end to a low introductory rate or having to pay a penalty APR.
+Once the balance transfer is complete, avoid using your old card for new purchases and consider leaving the account open, which may benefit your credit score.
+One of the factors that may be used to calculate your credit score is the length of time you’ve had credit.
+(However, if the old card has an annual fee or you’ll continue spending, it may be better to close the account.)

-Navy Federal offers a variety of credit cards, all with no balance transfer fees.
+- We offer a variety of credit cards, all with no balance transfer fees.
 If you're ready to consider a balance transfer, find the card that’s right for you.
-Call 1-888-842-6328 or visit us to learn more.

 This content is intended to provide general information and shouldn't be considered legal, tax or financial advice.
 It's always a good idea to consult a tax or financial advisor for specific information on how certain laws apply to your situation and about your individual financial situation.